mohammad29282928/handwritingdetection/README.md

 # handwritingdetection
-In this project we are going to make a system for detection and analyses documents which most of them are hand writing.
+In this project, we are going to make a system for the detection and analysis of documents most of which are written.

 <img src="https://s8.uupload.ir/files/en-check_5chq.jpg" border="0" alt="آپلود عکس" />